-In the past decade, Harvard’s research innovations have formed the basis of more than 145 new startup companies in Massachusetts and around the world.
-The 90+ startups launched in just the past 5 years have collectively raised more than $4.5 billion in equity financing.
+In the past decade, Harvard’s research innovations have formed the basis of more than 160 new startup companies in Massachusetts and around the world.
+The 100+ Harvard startups launched in just the past 5 years have collectively raised more than $4.4 billion in financing.

 Below, explore some of the companies that launched to commercialize innovations from Harvard in recent years.
 Their impact spans all of society — addressing education, health care, food and agriculture, energy, sustainability, high-tech goods, and much more.